-7.48.
-The NPPF (paragraph 65c) recognises that the specific requirement for 10% affordable home ownership does not apply on self-build sites, however, it is considered that affordable provision is still applicable to such schemes in line with para 63 as it is only the 'affordable home ownership' product which is exempt.
+7.47 The NPPF30 recognises that the specific requirement for 10% affordable home ownership does not apply on self-build sites, however, it is considered that affordable provision is still applicable to such schemes in line with paragraph 64 as it is only the 'affordable home ownership' product which is exempt.
 On sites for self build homes (10+ units and between 6 and 9 units in designated rural areas), an off-site contribution would be appropriate because the development is unlikely to be attractive to a registered provider and there would (in all likelihood be five or fewer affordable homes required on the site.
-The affordable housing contributuion would be calculated using the Affordable Housing calculator set out above.
+The affordable housing contribution would be calculated using the Affordable Housing calculator set out above.